Finding a Breakthrough in your Calling

 - a property of matter by which it stays still or, if moving, continues moving in a straight line unless it is acted on by a force outside itself

 Your tendency to remain unchanged could feel like lack of motivation.
 It could also apply to the trajectory of your life.
 As a mom, you might going through the motions, caught in a cycle of working 60 hours a week, doing what needs to be done.
-Maybe you even consider yourself a good mom or a decent employee in spite of the tension you feel every day.
+Maybe you even consider yourself a good mom or a decent employee despite the tension you feel every day.
 But it all feels empty and you’re not sure what to do about it; deep down you ache to know what shift would create a more meaningful life.

 Maybe the inertia you’re experiencing is leading a team or impacting a social need that prefers to remain unchanged.
 You’re all fired up with a vision and a cause you stand for, but getting people on board with you feels as successful as training a watermelon to give a high-five.